weilueluo/ucl-notes/COMP0023 Network Systems.md

 Compute shortest path distributed-ly that deals with topological changes.

-- Distributed Bellman-Ford (DBF): tell everything you know to your neighbour periodically
+- Distributed Bellman-Ford (DBF)

+Tell everything you know to your neighbour periodically

 When receive an announcement from neighbor that says they got a route for destination $D$, metric $m$ on interface $i$: